-You don’t need to know the identity of the donors or collect Gift Aid declarations, which makes it easier to claim on donations like street collections.
+You do not need to know the identity of the donors or collect Gift Aid declarations.

-Work out if your charity or CASC is eligible
+Check if your charity or CASC can claim top-up payments

 - have existed for at least 2 complete tax years, unless your charity or CASC has recently merged with another